aspose-email-cloud/aspose-email-cloud-docs/email/reference/api/Email/_index.md

 ## AsFile

-Converts Email model to specified format and returns as file.
+Converts Email model to a specified format and returns as a file.
 Returns a **File**.
 Requires:

 {{< expand-list title="request" >}}